OSCE secretary-general Helga Schmid: A skilled negotiator | DW | 04.12.2020

 Purportedly this led Victoria Nuland, the State Department's former top diplomat for Europe, to say the infamous words "F*** the EU" in a call with the US ambassador in Kyiv.

 This ruffled feathers and led to weeks of diplomatic back and forth across the Atlantic.
-It also revealed how the EU and the US had a different approach to diplomacy, even before Donald Trump took office.
+It also revealed how the EU and the US had a different approach to diplomacy, even before Donald Trump took office in 2016.

-Before Helga Schmid joined the EEAS she had been the German embassy's spokeswoman in Washington during the early 1990s, before taking senior roles at the German Foreign Ministry in Berlin.
+Schmid was the German Embassy's spokeswoman in Washington during the early 1990s, before taking senior roles at the German Foreign Ministry in Berlin.

-Former German Foreign Minister Joschka Fischer went out of his way to praise her for helping uncover the Nazi past of several civil servants who still worked in the German Foreign Ministry after WW2.
+Former German Foreign Minister Joschka Fischer went out of his way to praise her for helping uncover the Nazi past of several civil servants who still worked in the German Foreign Ministry after World War II.

-As the new secretary-general of the OSCE Helga Schmid will again have to prove her skills in crisis management.
+As the new secretary-general of the OSCE, Schmid will again have to prove her skills in crisis management.

-However, Rama stressed that the OSCE was the only remaining east-west security forum that can tackle crises that other regional groups have failed to solve.
+However, Rama stressed that the OSCE was the only remaining East-West security forum able to tackle crises that other regional groups have failed to solve.

 The OSCE managed to fill the post of secretary-general only after months of wrangling, as Russia and Central Asian countries wanted to push through a candidate from Eastern Europe.